tlsJP/ror2-av-effect-options/README.md

 1. Open `AvOptions.csproj` in VS
 2. Update entry for `<BepInExPath>` in the above file to match your install location
+3. Ensure `<AssemblySearchPaths>` contains proper path for Risk Of Options
-3. Press `F6` to build the solution
+4. Press `F6` to build the solution

 ### Versioning